Ninetalesgh/dndcampaign/vault/dm/session_notes/session_01.md

   - The river called "Limvael" (Elvish for 'Clear/Water Pool'), a creek, called **"Arm of Limvael"**.
-  The dwarves referred to the underground streams flowing out underneath the riverpool as **"Drinathar"** - 'Waters of Silver'.

   - Slight haze in the air, cloudy.
 Lush gently rolling hills, Farmsteads scattered across The Plateau, in the back you see arboreal mountain ranges rise on the horizon in the west and south.
       In the east you have a steep embankment dropping down into the valley, granting a stunning view across the King's Forest in the Cormyr lowlands.
 (The entire Plateau is roughly 2x12km)